tongyuantongyu/vs-NNVISR/docs/integration.md

 Note that you can always let Extract part be an identity model.
-But if it's possible, separating frame-independent part out can reduce repetitive work and reach higher performance.
+But if it's possible, separating frame-independent part out can reduce repetitive work and achieve higher performance.

 Model can accept input and produce output in either RGB or YUV420 format in NCHW layout.
 For RGB I/O, `C` will be 3.
-For YUV420 I/O, The model should accept two input tensors for each frame: the Y input `C` will be 1; the UV input `C` will be 2, and `HW` ceiling half of Y input's `HW`.
-Output works likewise.
+For YUV420 I/O, The model should accept two input tensors for each frame: the Y input `C` will be 1; the UV input `C` will be 2, and `HW` will be ceiling half of Y input's `HW`.
+Output works similarly.

 ## Model format

 NNVISR accepts neural network models in ONNX format.

-### Naming of I/O
+### Naming for Input & Output

 NNVISR uses a systematic naming to recognize each input and output.
 Your provided model file should follow this naming to be correctly loaded by NNVISR.

-Let's define `m` as the number of layers Extract model produces.
+Define `m` as the number of layers Extract model produces.

 #### Extract model